TeamSkorpz/1/_posts/2022-02-10-FileSynced.markdown

 #### How To Install FileSynced On Android TV Box?
 ##### [PlayStore Methord]
 1. Navigate to PlayStore on your Android TV Box
-2. In the search bar, enter [**>> Downloader by AFTVnews <<**](https://play.google.com/store/apps/details?id=com.esaba.downloader), Now press Install.
+2. In the search bar, enter [**>> Downloader by AFTVnews <<**](https://play.google.com/store/apps/details?id=com.esaba.downloader), then press Install.
-3. Open it after it has been installed.
+3. Open it after it's been installed.
-4. Navigate to the setting in FileSynced menu and enable "Auto-Install"
+4. Navigate to the setting tab in the FileSynced menu and enable "Auto-Install"
 5. Now go back to FileSynced homescreen and use my code __‘98767862’__ which will be updated daily

 #### How to install FileSynced on Phone or Tablet